 A: Nearly two and a half years.

-A: Yes, I came with my Spanish wife and our daughter who was one at the time.
+A: Yes, I came with my Spanish wife and our daughter, who was one at the time.

 Q: Why did you move; what do you do?

 A: It was the start of the economic crisis.
 We were living in Barcelona and had lost our jobs.
 I was an English teacher and had just released my first collection of short stories.
 My wife was a secretary.
-There didn’t seem to be much hope of a future in Spain so we moved to the Netherlands because it was a country and people we both liked and admired.
+There didn’t seem to be much hope of a future in Spain, so we moved to the Netherlands because it was a country with people we both liked and admired.

 About the Netherlands

-Q: What do you enjoy most about Oudorp, how’s the quality of life?
+Q: What do you enjoy most about Oudorp?
+How’s the quality of life?

 A: I like the quaintness, its history and the people of Alkmaar.
 The greenness and tranquillity of being surrounded by trees and still water in the canals is an added bonus.
 A friend recently visited from the States and was in awe at how much better the quality of life is here.
 I think the Dutch, in general, strive to find a good work-life balance.